Irish set dancing

 Irish set dancing, sometimes called "Irish sets", is a popular form of folk dancing in Ireland danced to Irish tunes in groups of eight or four dancers.
-It is also sometime named set dance, but this name refers more often to a kind of dance in Irish stepdance.
+It is also sometimes named set dance, but this name refers more often to a kind of dance in Irish stepdance.

 History

 Set dancing is based on quadrilles, which were court dances.
 These were transformed by the Irish into a unique folk dance of the Irish rural communities.

 When the Gaelic League was formed in 1897, it sought to discourage set dancing, because it was perceived as being of foreign origins, and consequently at odds with the League's nationalist agenda.
 In its place, the League promoted ceili dance, a process which continued during the 1930s and 1940s with the support of the Catholic Church in the form of the Public Dance Halls Act 1935.
 The rise of rock and roll in the 1950s caused the popularity of set dancing to fade.
 However, in the 1980s a revival started and many sets that have not been done for forty years or more are being recovered and danced again.

 As the sets were often shown in special competitions under a choregraphied form (three or four figures had to be chosen to dance on the stage for instance), the popular version of the sets danced in the Céilí is often derived from this choreography and can be different from the original.
 For instance, the Connemara Reel Set was danced at first with only a reel figure and a jig figure.
 To be shown in competition it had to be truncated in more figures and now this is this version with three reel figures and a jig figure which is danced in the céilithe.